thecraigd/alexa-gemini-bridge/README.md

 ## Sample Utterances
 The skill supports natural language patterns like:
+- "please {Query}"
 - "ask {Query}"
 - "tell me {Query}"
 - "what is {Query}"
 - "how to {Query}"
 - "why {Query}"
 - And many more (see sample_utterances.txt)

+An important note here is that Alexa Skills require an invocation word, like the ones above.
+However, if I use e.g. "what is quantum computing?", the query that actually gets sent to Gemini is simply "quantum computng".
+Gemini is usually smart enough to work out what I want and provide acceptable output, but sometimes this leads to odd behaviour.

+In practice, I simply use "please..." before each request, because this feels right to me (I always thank my chatbots) and it means Gemini gets the whole query to process, without the invocation words at the beginning cut off.

 ## Security Considerations